Skip to content

 • Requires more legwork to set up

-Zoom Phone is a popular Vonage alternative for businesses in charge of large conferences or events.
-In addition to shared numbers and call whispering/listening, you can get call recordings and voicemail transcriptions on every plan.
+Zoom Phone is a popular Vonage alternative for businesses that host large conferences or events.
+In addition to shared numbers and call whispering/listening, you can get business call recordings and voicemail transcriptions on every plan.

 Key features of Zoom Phone